ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 In the folder QUIZ, you will find a notebook that provides an interactive multiple-choice quiz on the covered material.
 The quiz can also be found directly on Google Colab using a link below.

+Finally, the folder SOLUTIONS contains links to notebooks in Google Colab with solutions to a selected set of programming exercises.

 ## Learning outcomes

 After attending this workshop, you will be better able to: